RobertTalbert/discretecs/MTH225-Winter2025/assignments/Core Target mini exam solutions.md

 2. The first letter can be any of 10 letters, the second letter can be any of 10 letters, and the third letter can be any of 10 letters.
 Therefore, the total number of three-letter words is $10^3 = 1000$.
 3. The number of bitstrings of length 8 that start with `10` is $2^6 = 64$ (the last 6 bits can be anything).
 The number of bitstrings of length 8 that end with `1` is $2^7 = 128$ (the first 7 bits can be anything).
 However, the bitstrings that start with `10` and end with `1` are counted twice, so we need to subtract those.
 The number of bitstrings that start with `10` and end with `1` is $2^5 = 32$.
 Therefore, the total number of bitstrings is $64 + 128 - 32 = 160$.

+### Notes

+- Several submissions in part 2 used the binomial coefficient $\binom{10}{3} = 120$.
+This is incorrect because $\binom{10}{3}$ is the number of 3-element subsets of the set $\lbrace F, G, H, I, J, K, L, M, N, O \rbrace$, but in those subsets repetition of letters is *not* allowed.
+(Repetition is never allowed in a set.)
+So for example the string `AAB` is not counted by $\binom{10}{3}$.
+However it states directly in the problem statement that repetition of letters here *is* allowed.
+So $\binom{10}{3}$ does not count any of the strings with repeated letters, therefore it is a significant under-count of the true number.
+- Many submissions for part 3 failed to realize that the Principle of Inclusion and Exclusion should be used.

 ## Learning Target 14